goerz/bmconverter.py/index.markdown

       "../external.djvu#2"
       ("Unicode \303\215\303\261\305\244\304\230\320"
        "www.google.com" ) ) )

 Note how the target url can be the pagenumber, an external reference, or a url.
 Quotes inside the title have to be escaped.
 Non-ascii characters are written as escaped octal UTF-8

+### The latex Format ###

+The latex format results in  a standalone tex file that adds the bookmarks to the target pdf when compiled with pdflatex (after a few edits).
+This is possible by using the pdfpages, hyperref, and bookmark packages.
+See especially the documentation of the bookmark package to see how bookmarks are expressed.

+An example of the format is the following:

+    \bookmark[view={XYZ null null null}, page=1,level=0]{level 1 bookmark}

+For parsing the latex format, each `\bookmark` entry must be written entirely one a single line

 ### Interactive Usage ###

 This script was designed to provide a toolbox for working on bookmark